Yesterday (horse): 2003: three-year-old season

 On 6 June Yesterday was moved up in distance and started 100/30 favourite for the 225th running of the Oaks Stakes over one and a half miles at Epsom Downs Racecourse.
 After being restrained in the early stages she attempted to move into contention in the straight but was repeatedly blocked and hampered before obtaining a clear run inside the final furlong.
 She finished strongly but failed by a neck to peg back Casual Look, appearing to be an unlucky loser.
 The Irish Times's correspondent stated that she was "clearly the best filly in the race".
 In the Irish Oaks at the Curragh on 13 July she started the 11/8 favourite but finished fourth behind Vintage Tipple, L'Ancresse and Casual Look.

 After a late summer break Yesterday was sent to France for the Group One Prix Vermeille over 2400 metres at Longchamp on 14 September.
 Ridden by Jamie Spencer she turned into the straight in fifth place and stayed on well but failed by a head to overhaul the Godolphin filly Mezzo Soprano.
 The filly was matched against older fillies and mares when she returned to Longchamp for the Prix de l'Opéra over 2000 metres on 5 October.
 She was held up at the back of the field before making a strong late run and finished second, beaten a head by the British-trained four-year-old Zee Zee Top with Bright Sky (winner of the race in 2002) a neck away in third.
 Yesterday was then sent to America for the Breeders' Cup Filly and Mare Turf at Santa Anita Park on 25 October in which she stayed on from the rear of the field to finish third behind Islington and L'Ancresse.

 2004: four-year-old season

 Yesterday remained in training as a four-year-old and was ridden by Spencer in all three of her starts.
 After an absence of more than ten months she returned in the Matron Stakes at Leopardstown on 11 September and finished fifth of the six runners behind Soviet Song.
 She then ran for the second time in the Prix de l'Opéra and finished fourth behind Alexander Goldrun.
 She ended her racing career with a second attempt at the Breeders Cup Filly & Mare Turf at Lone Star Park on 30 October and finished fifth behind Ouija Board in a twelve-runner field.

 Breeding record

 Yesterday was retired from racing to become a broodmare for Premier Bloodstock.
-She has produced si foals and two winners:
+She has produced six foals and two winners: